 There’s nothing more important to you as a parent than making sure your baby is comfortable, safe, and well-fed.
 It can be extremely frustrating if your baby is crying while you are trying to fulfill one of their basic needs, especially if you don’t know why they’re upset.
-If you find that your baby is crying while bottle feeding, you may be wondering why and how to fix it.
+If you’re wondering why does my baby squirm and cry while bottle feeding, you may be desperate for a solution.

-Why would a baby cry during a bottle feeding?
+Why does my baby squirm and cry while bottle feeding?

-According to the NCBI (National Center of Biotechnology Information,) around a quarter of all infants spend a significant portion of the first few months of their life crying excessively and not responding to the desperate soothing attempts of their parents.
+Crying while bottle feeding isn’t as uncommon as you might think.
+According to the NCBI (National Center of Biotechnology Information), around a quarter of all infants spend a significant portion of the first few months of their life crying excessively and not responding to the desperate soothing attempts of their parents.
 Excessive crying in infants, especially for several hours in the morning or afternoon, is usually referred to as colic.

 If your baby is crying during a bottle feeding, your first thought may be that your baby has an allergy.
-This is a genuine concern for many parents.
-However, If your baby does have an allergy to cow’s milk or something else present in their formula, you may notice other symptoms as well, such as vomiting, diarrhea, rash, and blood or mucus in your baby’s stool.
+However, If your baby does have an allergy to cow’s milk or something else present in their formula, you will likely notice other symptoms as well, such as:

 There are plenty of other reasons why your baby may be upset during a bottle feeding, such as an issue with the bottle nipple, a tummy ache, acid reflux, or even a growth spurt.
 Examining all possibilities may help you find what soothes your baby, and it is always best to check with your pediatrician before making any changes in your child’s diet.

 Other than squirming and crying during a feeding, you might wonder what other symptoms are indications that there’s a bottle feeding problem.
 When your baby has an issue with bottle feeding, they may: